CheetahRobotics/Team10182/ComputerVision/OpenCV-AndroidStudioBuild/README.md

 ### OpenCV-AndroidStudioBuild

-First I downloaded version 3.0 of OpenCV downloaded from http://opencv.org/downloads.html.
+First I downloaded version 3.0 of OpenCV from http://opencv.org/downloads.html.

 Using the code in the sdk/java directory of that download, I *roughly* followed the instructions here: http://stackoverflow.com/a/27421494, (up thru step 3), and then built the .aar file.

 You can load this project directly into Android Studio and build the .aar.

-### How you use Open CV with Android:
+### How you use Open CV with your Android app:

 The .aar file is very small.
 The main OpenCV code is a separate download from Google Play.
 You will be prompted to down-load this file the first time you run your app on the phone.